Hussain Dawood: Early life and education

 Dawood was born on 20 September 1943 in Bombay, British India (now Mumbai) into a Memon family.
-His father, Ahmed Dawood, a businessperson, moved to Karachi with family during partition of India in 1947.
+His father, Ahmed Dawood, a businessperson, moved to Karachi with his family during the partition of India in 1947.

-Dawood studied metallurgy at Sheffield University from where he graduated in 1966.
-He went on to study at the Kellogg School of Management, Northwestern University, and received in 1968 an Master of Business Administration.
+Dawood studied metallurgy at Sheffield Hallam University, graduating in 1966.
+He went on to study at the Kellogg School of Management, Northwestern University, and received in 1968 a Master of Business Administration.

 Career

 After completion of his studies, Dawood joined the family business in Pakistan as a finance director.
 In 1973, he became the managing director of Dawood Lawrencepur, a public limited company specialising in textiles.
 In 1981, Dawood became the chief executive officer (CEO) of Dawood Hercules.

 In the late 1990s, he spearheaded the expansion of the company, including the acquisition of Engro.
 Following the death of his father he took over as chairman of Dawood Hercules Corporation.
 In 2006, Dawood became chairman of Engro Corporation.

 Dawood has expanded the business interests of his companies.
 His experience consists of managing, supervising and controlling family businesses and chairing listed companies.
 This has involved a number of joint ventures over the years with European, US, Japanese and Chinese parties, such as Royal Vopak, FrieslandCampina, and China Machinery Engineering Corporation.